-We all know that high school brings out the exploration in pre-teens and teenagers.
+We all know that high school brings out the exploration of pre-teens and teenagers.
 I always wanted to experiment with my hair not having a clue in the world of what I was doing, so the damage began.

 I loved my relaxed hair and side part, but I started to feel peer pressured when the girls around me had extensions and clip-ins for longer lengths.

 Now I wanted longer hair because I wanted to fit in.